nouron/nouron/README.md

 * (de) http://creativecommons.org/licenses/by-nc-sa/3.0/de
 * (en) http://creativecommons.org/licenses/by-nc-sa/3.0/de/deed.en

 The project uses code of frameworks or libraries which have their own licenses.
-Please see the license informations in these libraries too.
+Please see the license informations in these libraries too:
+* Zend Framework 2
+* Bootstrap
+* JQuery
+* JParallax
+*